-- Mariboc Spring It is located at Brgy.
-Dolos, Bulan Sorsogon operated in the year with a capacity of 43 lps but due to El Niño phenomenon the water level has been depleting to its critical stage.
-The Bulan Water District wants is continuously rehabilitating the spring to ensure the water supply of the town. - Halagok-Hagok Spring- It is located at the Brgy.
-Calpi, Bulan, Sorsogon, with a capacity of 8 lps.
+- 1) Mariboc Spring It is located at Brgy.
+Dolos, Bulan Sorsogon operated in the year with a capacity of 45 lps.
+The Bulan Water District is continuously rehabilitating the spring to ensure the water supply of the town. - 2) Halagok-Hagok Spring- It is located at the Brgy.
+Calpi, Bulan, Sorsogon with a capacity of 10 lps.